oliviermilla/Lucky.jl/docs/src/datatypes.md

     Lucky.timestamp
 ```

+### Type Interfaces

-In addition, all Lucky objects have type methods that allow you to know beforehand the types that you should expect.
+In addition, Lucky objects have type methods that allow you to know beforehand the types that you should expect.
 These methods share a naming convention: they all finish with `Type`.
+It is leveraged to ensure type stability and you can use the interface to do so.

 ```@example
     using Lucky

-    struct Weight
-        value::Float64
-    end
+    value = 0.0

-    smaType = IndicatorType(SMAIndicator, 2, Weight)
+    smaType = IndicatorType(SMAIndicator, 2, typeof(value))
 ```